equil/server-side-playground/README.md

 swift package generate-xcodeproj
 ```

+Server will start at http://0.0.0.0:8080 without https support and you can use https://ngrok.com/ to debug integration with external services that require access to the server endpoints

 ## Ground rules

 * Don't commit any files that not related to linux build in repository (e.g. Xcode project file)